narayantopalli/NarChesser/README.md

 -After Compiling with MSVC place the params.txt in the Debug folder

--Inside the params.txt change the model directory to the directory outside the folder where your models are located
+-Inside the params.txt change the model directory to the directory outside the folders where each of your models are located

 -Folder with model should be named current_model, while adding an old_model directory is optional